How Much Are Most Car Accident Settlements?

 • Whether the Case Settles or Goes to Court — Settling is usually faster.
 However, taking the case to court may be necessary to pursue full and fair compensation.

 Be patient, especially if you have ongoing treatment.
-Settling too early can leave you stuck with future bills that aren’t covered.
+Settling too early may leave you stuck with future bills that aren’t covered.
 Lawyers for car accident cases can help you avoid accepting a low offer that doesn’t reflect the long-term impact of your injuries.

 Want To Know What Your Case Could Be Worth?